 - Click “Next”

-- Set the daily frequency, hour, and timezone as you need
+- Set your snapshotting preferences: daily frequency, hour, and timezone as you need

 - Set retention to REPLACE